Why Choose an Accredited Practising Dietitian?

 Accredited Practising Dietitians (APDs) are university-qualified professionals that undertake ongoing training and education programs to ensure that they are your most up-to-date and credible source of nutrition information.
-They translate scientific health and nutrition information into practical advice, and practise in line with DAA Professional Standards, including the DAA Code of Professional Conduct and Statement of Ethical Practice.
+They translate scientific health and nutrition information into practical advice, and practise in line with Dietitians Australia Professional Standards, including the Code of Conduct for Dietitians & Nutritionists.

 How does someone become an APD?

 To become an APD in Australia, a dietitian must have graduated from an accredited Australian university dietetic courses.
 Dietitians who trained overseas must complete an examination process before being eligible to join the APD program.

 - Develop personalised eating plans that consider medical conditions and personal circumstances

 - Provide nutrition counselling and support to individuals and groups

 - Provide information on healthy eating, shopping for food, eating out and preparing food at home

 - Undertake nutrition and food research

 - Provide consultancy services to corporate organisations, food manufacturers, schools and health care facilities.